 As any firearm enthusiast knows, the only downside to shooting guns is cleaning them.
-Whether your goal is simply to clean your guns prior to heading home from the range, or removing carbon buildup that has settled into a firearm’s inner workings over time, Carbon KillerbySlip2000 can make the task much easier.
+Whether your goal is simply to clean your guns prior to heading home from the range, or removing carbon buildup that has settled into a firearm’s inner workings over time, by can make the task much easier.

 Designed to dissolve carbon on contact, it quickly breaks up the copper and lead fouling that accumulates in a firearm’s bore.
 Simply apply it to a bore brush or patch and apply as a typical bore solvent.
 However, this product is capable of so much more.